mentat-collective/emmy-viewers/README.md

 ## Quickstart with Clerk

-Install `emmy-viewers` into your Clojure project using the instructions at its Clojars page:
+Install `Emmy-Viewers` into your Clojure project using the instructions at its Clojars page:

 [![Clojars Project][clojars]][clojars-url]